softlayer/githubio_source/content/reference/services/SoftLayer_Security_Certificate_Request/_index.md

 ---
 title: "SoftLayer_Security_Certificate_Request"
 description: "SoftLayer_Security_Certificate_Request holds your SSL certificate request data.
-This data is used to place an SSL certif... "
+This data is used to manage your SSL cer... "
 date: "2018-02-12"
 layout: "service"
 tags: